Conservation Masonry In Yorkshire

 Why Choose The Yorkshire Lime Company for Masonry Conservation?

 We use traditional methods and materials to replicate original features and always care to match the actual fabric of the building.
 As a result, our clients can be confident that their property is in safe hands.
 Our repair services are second to none, and we have a proven track record of restoring all types of masonry structures to their former glory.
-If you’re looking for someone to carry out lime mortar pointing or any other masonry work, we would be delighted to hear from you.
+If you’re looking for an experienced team of masonry contractors to carry out lime mortar pointing or any other masonry work, we would be delighted to hear from you.

 Some of the main reasons why we believe that you should choose us are: